-Annual Retainer for Board Membership for general availability and participation in meetings and conference calls of our Board of Directors \$ 40,000 Additional Annual Retainer for Committee Membership Audit Committee Chairperson: \$ 15,000 Audit Committee member (other than Chairperson): \$ 7,500 Compensation Committee Chairperson: \$ 15,000 Compensation Committee member (other than Chairperson): \$ 7,500 Nominating and Corporate Governance Committee Chairperson: \$ 10,000 Nominating and Corporate Governance Committee member (other than Chairperson): \$ 5,000
+Annual Retainer for Board Membership

+for general availability and participation in meetings and conference calls of our Board of Directors \$ Additional Annual Retainer for Committee Membership Audit Committee Chairperson: \$ Audit Committee member (other than Chairperson): \$ Compensation Committee Chairperson: \$ Compensation Committee member (other than Chairperson): \$ Nominating and Corporate Governance Committee Chairperson: \$ Nominating and Corporate Governance Committee member (other than Chairperson): \$ Science & Technology Committee Chairperson: \$ Science & Technology Committee member (other than Chairperson): \$

-Additional Retainer for Non-Executive Chairperson of the Board:
+Additional Retainer for Non-Executive Chairperson of the Board

-In addition, our policy will provide that, upon initial election or appointment to our board of directors, each new non-employee director will be granted a one-time grant of a non-statutory stock option to purchase shares of our common stock equivalent to \$600,000 in value on the date of such director's election or appointment to the board of directors (the "Director Initial Grant").
-The Director Initial Grant will vest over three years, with 33% vesting on the first anniversary of the grant date and the remaining 67% vesting in 24 equal monthly vesting thereafter, subject to the non-employee director's continued services to the us.
-On the date of each annual meeting of stockholders of our company following the completion of this offering, each non-employee director how will continue as a non-employee director following such meeting of stockholders of a non-statutory stock option to purchase shares of common stock equivalent to \$300,000 in value (the "Director Annual Grant").
+In addition, our policy will provide that, upon initial election or appointment to our board of directors, each new non-employee director will be granted a one-time grant of a non-statutory stock option to purchase shares of our common stock equivalent to \$ in value on the date of such director's election or appointment to the board of directors (the "Director Initial Grant").
+The Director Initial Grant will vest , subject to the non-employee director's continued services to the us.
+On the date of each annual meeting of stockholders of our company following the completion of this offering, each non-employee director who will continue as a non-employee director following such meeting will be granted an annual award of a non-statutory stock option to purchase shares of common stock equivalent to \$ in value (the "Director Annual Grant").
 The Director Annual Grant will vest in full on the earlier of the one-year anniversary of the grant date or on the date of our next annual meeting of stockholders, subject to the non-employee director's continued services to us.
 Such awards are subject to full acceleration vesting upon the sale of our company.

-The aggregate amount of compensation, including both equity compensation and cash compensation, paid to any non-employee director for service as a non-employee director in a calendar year period will not exceed \$1,000,000 in the first calendar year such individual becomes a non-employee director and \$800,000 in any other calendar year.
+The aggregate amount of compensation, including both equity compensation and cash compensation, paid to any non-employee director for service as a non-employee director in a calendar year period will not in any other calendar year.